Virtual Team Building Activities, Games & Ideas for Work

 2. Share best practices for debating effectively, including clear communication strategies and identifying logical fallacies.

 3. Do mini debates on inconsequential topics.
-For example, a debate themes could be whether cookies with raisins should exist or not.
+For example, a debate theme could be whether cookies with raisins should exist or not.

 Here are some good debate club topics: